Asian Social Work and Policy Review

 2. Brief Communications: Shorter articles on social work and policy practice method development.
 The journal seeks brief notes on the development of innovative intervention method or new policy development in the Asian region.
 The journal welcomes manuscripts from social work and policy practitioners as well as researchers.
 The manuscripts should be no longer than 6 double-spaced pages.

-Manuscripts must be prepared following the APA style.
-Authors should consult the Publication Manual of the American Psychological Association for details.
 All text citations should quote the last names of the authors and the year of publication (Chun & Sringer, 2005).
 For articles by more than two authors, write out all names the first time and then use the first author and “et al.”

 A typed, double-spaced list of all references cited in the text should be included in a section titled, “Reference,” at the end of the manuscript.
 Arrange the list in alphabetical order of last names and, within author(s) in chronological order (most recent first).
 If non-English references are included, please translate the title in English.